2/29/2024

 speaker

 Larry?
-Thank you, Oli, and good morning everyone.
-Turning to slide six, Greif's first quarter results came in line with our expectations with $128 million of adjusted EBITDA, a use of free cash flow of $48 million.
-While our team's execution remained solid, the combined effect of extended slow demand and the significant negative price cost dynamic in our paper business led to a decrease in -over-year performance.
-We remain focused on execution leaning on our value over volume price discipline and cost management with continued focus on cash and working cattle.
-As Oli covered in his opening remarks, while we are managing through the short-term volume trends, we continue to focus on investments that will help us build a better business long-term.
-One of those investments is our recently launched pilot project with Ironcraft, a German-based startup that has developed a unique chemically inert and fully recyclable barrier technology for plastic containers.
+Thank you, Ole, and good morning, everyone.
+Turning to slide six, Greif's first quarter results came in line with our expectations, with $128 million of adjusted EBITDA, a use of free cash flow of $48 million.
+While our team's execution remained solid, the combined effect of extended slow demand and the significant negative price-cost dynamic in our paper business led to a decrease in year-over-year performance.
+We remained focused on execution, leaning on our value-over-volume price discipline and cost management with continued focus on cash and working capital.
+As Ole covered in his opening remarks, while we are managing through the short-term volume trends, we continue to focus on investments that will help us build a better business long-term.
+One of those investments is our recently launched pilot project with IonCraft, a German-based startup that has developed a unique, chemically inert, and fully recyclable barrier technology for plastic containers.
 This partnership is representative of our commitment to innovation in packaging that meets the growing sustainability demands of the marketplace and will enable us to better serve our customers in many end markets, including agrochemicals and food and beverage.
-Combined with Lee Reliance and IPAC Chem, we think a successful outcome with Ironcraft will offer our customers a full suite of custom packaging and barrier options and provide multiple growth levers for gripe for years to come.
+Combined with Lee Reliance and IPAC Chem, we think a successful outcome with IonCraft will offer our customers a full suite of custom packaging and barrier options and provide multiple growth levers for GRIFE for years to come.
 Let's turn to segment results starting on slide seven.
 Our GIP business has continued to trend consistent with the previous few quarters with a sustained low level of demand offset by strong execution on price and cost.
 Volumes remain under pressure in most regions throughout the world and order patterns remain tight as customers face limited visibility to demand improvement.
 APAC and EMEA volume showed some signs of life on better petrochemical and lubricant demand as manufacturing activity improved in those regions while North America remains weak.
 The GIP team posted solid results given this backdrop with improving gross profit and flat EBITDA margins on lower sales year over year.
-Our teams combined pricing discipline and cost management in GIP in partnership with our global operations and supply chain teams drove another quarter of solid margin performance in our seasonably slow first quarter.
+Our team's combined pricing discipline and cost management in GIP in partnership with our global operations and supply chain teams, drove another quarter of solid margin performance in our seasonably slow first quarter.
 I want to thank our global GIP colleagues for another quarter of excellent execution in a very tough environment.
 Please turn to slide eight.
 Our PPS business executed well in the quarter with improving volume trends in container board offset by weaker box board demand.
 Corrugated converting volumes were up 3% and container board mill volumes were up above that level year over year as converting customers began to reorder paper and rebuild low inventory positions as they saw the demand outlook improving in late 23 and early 24.
-Our tubing floor volumes remain stable sequentially through the quarter but are still down 4% year over year.
+Our tubing core volumes remained stable sequentially through the quarter but are still down 4% year over year.
 A reminder that the largest end market for tube and core is the paper industry.
-So we expect that rising mill volumes in container board and elsewhere if they continue will lift volumes in our URB and tube and core business as well.
-On the margin side our PPS business was challenged in Q1 with a price cost driven by delayed recognition of our announced price increases combined with rising OCC costs which rose by $55 per ton or nearly 160% year over year for the quarter.
-The January published RISC index prices in both container board and box board were not at all in sync with what we experienced in the market.
+So we expect that rising mill volumes in container board and elsewhere, if they continue, will lift volumes in our URB and tube and core business as well.
+On the margin side, our PPS business was challenged in Q1 with a price cost squeeze driven by delayed recognition of our announced price increases combined with rising OCC costs, which rose by $55 per ton or nearly 160% year-over-year for the quarter.
+The January published RISD index prices in both container board and box were not at all in sync with what we experienced in the market.
 This is largely due to what we see as a flawed methodology of industry price tracking by the publication.
-RISC's survey-based approach of a small and shrinking third-party independent market does not reflect what we see real time in our businesses or with our customers.
-In a time of the increased use of data and analytics and the ability to track market information using automation or artificial intelligence tools we struggle to find relevance in a survey-based method with such a small non-representative sample size.
-Nonetheless, the lack of paper price recognition coupled with significant cost inflation resulted in a 540 basis point margin squeeze in Q1 which we anticipate will largely recur in Q2 but then improve in the second half as RISC indices better reflect market pricing.
+RISD's survey-based approach of a small and shrinking third-party independent market does not reflect what we see real time in our businesses or with our customers.
+In a time of the increased use of data and analytics and the ability to track market information using automation or artificial intelligence tools, we struggle to find relevance in a survey-based method with such a small non-representative sample size.
+Nonetheless, the lack of paper price recognition coupled with significant cost inflation resulted in a 540 basis point margin squeeze in Q1, which we anticipate will largely recur in Q2 but then improve in the second half as RISC indices better reflect market pricing.
 Please turn to slide 9 for our updated guidance and outlook.
-Given the lack of any compelling demand inflection but accounting for the RISC recognized price increase and other modest improvements we are raising our low-end EBITDA guidance by $25 million to $610 million and maintaining our adjusted free cash flow guidance of $200 million which is reflective of increased capex and working capital expectations for the full year.
-Our full year 2024 assumptions remain consistent with our guidance from the fourth quarter namely our expectation for a continuation of current demand trends, no improvement in RISC published index prices from the recent February publication and no contribution from IPAC chem which is expected to close in our fiscal Q2.
-As a reminder we present our guidance based only on a factual evidence available to us at the day we report.
-We think it makes sense to stick with low-end guidance at this time and we'll revisit and share our updated view including possibly introducing a broader guidance range during our next quarter call.
-With that I'll turn things back to Ole for a brief closing.
-Thanks Larry.
+Given the lack of any compelling demand inflection, but accounting for the RISC-recognized price increase and other modest improvements, we are raising our low-end EBITDA guidance by $25 million to $610 million and maintaining our adjusted free cash flow guidance of $200 million which is reflective of increased CapEx and working capital expectations for the full year.
+Our full year 2024 assumptions remain consistent with our guidance from the fourth quarter, namely our expectation for a continuation of current demand trends, no improvement in RISD published index prices from the recent February publication, and no contribution from IPAC Chem, which is expected to close in our fiscal Q2.
+As a reminder, we present our guidance based only on a factual evidence available to us at the day we report.
+We think it makes sense to stick with low-end guidance at this time and we'll revisit and share our updated view, including possibly introducing a broader guidance range during our next quarter call.
+With that, I'll turn things back to Ole for a brief closing.
+Thanks, Larry.

 speaker

 I will close by simply stating that we continue to demonstrate our ability to control what we can control and drive the business during a down cycle.
-The investments we are making on the business will position us well to better serve our customers and achieve breakout performance when demand returns.
+The investments we are making on the Build to Last to grow and improve all aspects of our business will position us well to better serve our customers and achieve breakout performance when demand returns.
 I'm proud of the dedication, commitment and resilience from our global drive teams and excited for what we are building together.
 We will plan to discuss our business and future in greater detail at an upcoming investor day on December 11th.
-Details will be coming but please make a note in your calendar December 11th.
-Before we start the Q&A session I have an important update for our investors.
-Matt Leahy is moving into a new position to oversee our Asia-Pacific operations and Bill D'Onofrio who has played a key role in developing financial planning and analysis and data analytics at Rife for nine years will now take charge of our investor relations.
-This is part of their professional growth plans and I want to thank Matt for his leadership as our head of corporate development and investor relations for the past several years and welcome Bill to the new role.
-With that I'd like to thank you once more for dialing in today and we will now open the lines for Q&A.
+Details will be forthcoming, but please make a note in your calendar, December 11th.
+Before we start the Q&A session, I have an important update for our investors.
+Matt Laney is moving into a new position to oversee our Asia-Pacific operations and Bill D'Onofrio, who has played a key role in developing financial planning and analysis and data analytics at Rife for nine years, will now take charge of our investor relations.
+This is part of their professional growth plans.
+And I want to thank Matt for his leadership as our head of corporate development and investor relations for the past several years.
+And welcome, Bill, to the new role.
+With that, I'd like to thank you once more for dialing in today, and we will now open the lines for Q&A.

 speaker